 They use lactase in their milk to help break down the lactose for an intolerance-friendly choice.
 The milk is also fortified with vitamins A and D.

-7. fairlife YUP!
-2% Reduced Fat Ultra-Filtered, Lactose Free Milk
+7. fairlife 2% Reduced Fat Ultra-Filtered, Lactose-Free Milk

-The last option on our list comes in smaller serving size packages that are shelf stable.
-If you have kids or travel a lot for work, then the fairlife YUP! lactose-free milk might be the perfect choice for you.
+The last option on our list comes in 52 oz packages, but also in smaller serving-size packages that are shelf stable.
+If you have kids or travel a lot for work, then the fairlife lactose-free milk might be the perfect choice for you.

 This milk contains lactase and some added vitamins A and D. It also contains some vitamin E as a natural preservative.